The Bickersons: Dialogue

-As transcribed by John Crosby, this was a typical Bickersons exchange:
+As transcribed by John Crosby in his May 1948 column, this was a typical Bickersons exchange:

 B: You used to be so considerate.
 Since you got married to me you haven't got any sympathy at all.

 J: I have, too.
 I've got everybody's sympathy.

 B: Believe me, there's better fish in the ocean than the one I caught.

 J: There's better bait, too.

 B: I don't see how you can go to bed without kissing me good night.